 All websites will be locked Wednesday, April 15.

 All historical papers are due by Wednesday, April 15.

 Competition registration will close on Wednesday, April 15.

 Competition will take place on Friday, May 1.
 No student interviews will be required.

 Awards will be announced on Monday, May 4 beginning at 5:30pm.

 Please check out our Educator Page!
 Our job is to facilitate the rewarding experience of participating in the Alabama History Day Program.
 We have started by creating a general walk-through for students that you, as a teacher, may find helpful as well!

 What are you waiting for?
 If you are new to the program and need assistance getting started, please contact us!
 All comments, questions, and suggestions are welcomed as we work to identify best practices for supporting educators and students participating in Alabama History Day.

 Seeking History Lovers!

-Students from all over The Great State Of Alabama in grades 6 through 12 will converge on the campus of
+Students from all over The Great State Of Alabama in grades 6 through 12 will have their projects judged online on

 Alabama History Day Competition!